Encouraging Creative Thinking

 A part of the brain that was alive and well two years earlier, before the child started formal education, is once again being vitalized with new neurons.
 If we refrain from giving answers, and teach children how to question, they soon learn to exercise their imaginations and ask these kinds of questions of their own minds.
 In time and with practice they become skilled in creative thinking, setting up their own experiments, and enjoying independent learning again.

 Even the creative habits of imagining, experimenting, questioning, and considering various options are learned by imitation.
 Good teaching provides good models to imitate.
-When teachers and parents model good questioning they nurture students that are habitually good questioners.
+When teachers and parents model good questioning they nurture students that become habitually good questioners.
 It becomes part of their personalities.
-When teachers and parents give quick answers they model minds that jump to unconsidered and unverified conclusions.
-Frequently this leads to bad choices, not only in mixing pink, but in many off color scenarios as well.
+When teachers and parents give quick answers and dogmatic solutions they model minds that jump to unconsidered and unverified conclusions.
+Frequently this leads to bad choices, not only in mixing pink, but in many off color behavioral scenarios as well.

 Changing habits of teaching